-Alternative School or Class Group Within the District
+Alternative School or Class Group Within the District (E.C. section 58500)

-A school district may establish and maintain an "alternative" school or a separate class group within the district, pursuant to E.C. section 58500 that is designed to maximize the opportunity or students to develop the positive values of self-reliance, self-motivation, initiative, kindness, spontaneity, resourcefulness, courage, creativity, responsibility, and joy.
+A school district may establish and maintain an "alternative" school or a separate class group within the district, pursuant to E.C. section 58500 that is designed to:

+(a) Maximize the opportunity for students to develop the positive values of self-reliance, self-motivation, initiative, kindness, spontaneity, resourcefulness, courage, creativity, responsibility, and joy.